tommifloor/pinterest-data-pipeline693/README.md

 The two components may differ in their approach, but they are both built primarily on `AWS` and `Databricks` services and use the same data set as a foundation.

 # 2. Pinterest Data Emulation
-The foundation of all data engineering is data.
-To demonstrate the practical applications of data engineering, it is necessary to first generate data resembling real world situations.
+To demonstrate the practical applications of data engineering, it is necessary to first generate data resembling applicable, real world situations.
 For this project, the generated data has been designed to resemble that of social media website Pinterest.

 The data emulation is performed by the Python scripts found in the `user_emulation`-folder, which extract data from three data sets stored on an AWS relational database.
 To simulate user interactions, the data is extracted from the database at random.